CyCoreSystems/audimance/README.md

 ### Javascript helpers

-The core of the javascript side of Audimance consists of the `performanceTime` package.
+The `/app/app.js` file is bundled with the binary application and can be loaded from that location in your HTML files.
+It is exposed as an ES6 module.
+Inside this module, there are a few key components:

+ - `LoadAgenda` (function), which loads and processes the `agenda.yaml` file for use by the Rooms and optionally custom Javascript.
+ - `SpatialRoom` (class), which creates and manages a room with spatialised sounds placed as configured by the `agenda.yaml` file, and scaled to the size of the HTML container with ID `audimance-room`.
+ - `TrackRoom` (class), which binds manually-constructed `<audio>` tags to their corresponding sources, keeping them in sync with the performance.
+ - `PerformanceTime` (class), which keeps track of cues and timings of the performance.
+The rooms use this internally, but it is exposed in case the developer wishes to create their own actions on certain events.

+#### PerformanceTime

 This package receives continuous ticker notifications and cue announcements which enable Audimance to keep in sync with the live performance, to the fraction of a second, continuously synchronizing.

+#### SpatialRoom

-The builtin `room.js` file provides a complete application for playback and control of a performance.
+The `SpatialRoom` class provides a complete application for playback and interaction with a performance.
 You need only load it from your room's HTML, provide it a `<div id="audimance-map"></div>` to fill, and it will handle everything else.